 He is the son of immigrants and had to be raised by his grandparents.
 This stage of his life marked, in part, his destiny.
 His grandfather was the one who introduced him to the art of caring for the vineyards.

-The winemaker, known as Xico, does not want to homogenize, his philosophy of not wanting to produce similar or similar wines leads him to obtain unique wines.
+The winemaker, known as Xico, does not want to homogenize, his philosophy of not wanting to produce similar wines leads him to obtain unique wines.
 It is committed to the promotion of minority autochthonous varieties and to viticulture in balance with the environment.

 His wine is a wine that is close to the earth, made in the most natural way possible; He does it in chestnut barrels, as his grandfather used to do.